Exploring Parameter-Efficient Fine-Tuning Techniques for Code Generation with Large Language Models: Threats to Validity

-The hyperparameter choices for the PEFT techniques and ICL constitute the main threat to internal validity.
-For each PEFT technique, we used hyperparameter values which have been used in the corresponding initial papers of the PEFT technique.
-As for ICL, we evaluated each LLM with a different number of prompt examples over 5 random seeds to mitigate variance.
+The hyperparameter choices for the PEFT methods constitute the main threat to internal validity.
+For each PEFT technique, we used hyperparameters values which have been used in previous work on PEFT for code models as well as in the seminal papers that contributed the PEFT techniques.
+Additionally, since LoRA with $r=16$ and $\alpha=32$ consistently outperforms all configurations of ICL and RAG across our top three models, conducting a detailed hyperparameter sensitivity analysis of LoRA could further solidify the advantage of PEFT over ICL and RAG.
+Future work could explore the sensitivity of key LoRA hyperparameters, such as rank $r$ and scaling factor $\alpha$, across a broader range of software engineering tasks.

-\subsubsection{Construct validity}
+\subsubsection{\textbf{Construct validity}}

 The choice of our evaluation metrics constitutes the main threat to construct validity.
-To mitigate this threat, we selected evaluation metrics widely used in prior works~\cite{lu2021codexglue,wang2021codet5,yang2023exploitgen,li2023skcoder} on code generation.
-Furthermore, we evaluate each approach using EM@$k$, which enriched our analysis by computing the exact match over different ranges of code candidates.
+To mitigate this threat, we selected evaluation metrics widely used in prior works~\cite{lu2021codexglue,wang2021codet5,yang2023exploitgen,li2023skcoder,apps2021,roziere2023code} on code generation.
+Furthermore, we evaluate each approach using EM@$k$ on Conala and CodeAlpacaPy, which enriched our analysis by computing the exact match over different ranges of code candidates.
+Similarly, for APPs, we evaluate the base model and LoRA/QLoRA on Pass@$k$ with up to 5 candidates.
 Finally, we did not use Pass@$k$ metrics as the CoNaLa and CodeAlpacaPy datasets do not include unit tests.
 Enriching the datasets with unit tests constitutes an interesting area of future work.